VoronDesign/VoronUsers/printer_mods/Mastah/mandalaRoseWorks_magnets_avoidance/README.md

 This configuration allow owners of mandalaroseworks mag bed to avoid probe right over them during bed mesh calibration.

+It was done in mind to use with klicky or euclid, but omron probe users can probably also use this to avoid magnets (might be useful to increase the avoidance zone in such case).

 ## Bed supported

 So far only the 355 x 355 bed is supported.
 Feel free to use the same computation as I did to make your own avoidance zone.